-One of the easiest things to make with a Cricut is a cake topper.
-I’ve made a few DIY cake topper templates to share with everyone here.
+The Cricut is great as a cake topper machine.
+I’ve made a few Cricut cake topper templates to share with everyone here.

 They are surprisingly expensive and I’m always wondering if they stick party of the purchased topper is clean.

-Here’s a couple of my DIY Cake Topper Template projects:
+Here are a few of my Word Cake Topper Template projects:

-All of these DIY cake topper templates (both printable and SVG/DXF) are available for free in my resource library.
+All of these Cake Topper templates are available for free in SVG and printable formats in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here